USArmyResearchLab/ARL_Topologies/README.md

 ## Prerequisites

-The following libraries are required to compile ARL_Topologies:

-* A C++11 compatible compiler
+To compile ARL_Topologies, a C++11 compatible compiler is required along with the following libraries:

 * [CGAL, version 4.6 or later](http://cgal.org)
   * [Boost, version 1.59 or later](http://www.boost.org/)
   * [GMP, version 6 or later](https://gmplib.org/)